 You’ve bought your first honeydew at the grocery store, and now you’re thinking about its shelf life.
 How long does honeydew melon last?

 Sounds familiar?
-If it does, you’ll find this article both interesting and useful.
+If so, you’ll find this article both interesting and useful.
 In it, we talk about:

 - shelf life and storage of whole honeydews, and whether you need to refrigerate them or not